California Rules of Court 2026

 (E) An account of the child's health needs if the child has a chronic health condition; and

-(4) Establish written procedures that must be followed in the event a child is abducted during supervised visitation.
+(4) Establish written procedures that must be followed in the event a child is abducted during supervised visitation and exchange services.

 (h) Ratio of children to provider